 Cell Phone GPS Tracking

 Although there are many advantages to cell phone GPS tracking, there are also privacy concerns.
 As most people carry their cell phone with them at all times, the ability is in place to track the exact movements of all individuals.
-Cell phone GPS could prove useful in saving lives during emergencies.
+While this reality could lead to an invasion of privacy, cell phone tracking could also prove useful in saving lives during emergencies.

 Questions for Your Attorney